 The critical detail: gift certificates are almost always redeemed in shoulder season.
 The buyer purchases in December; the recipient books in March or October when your peak-season weekends are already gone.
 You get paid in December and fill a soft date in spring.

-Keep the gift certificate transaction on your direct booking page, not through a marketplace.
-A charter gift purchased through a platform costs you the commission even when the buyer came to your website directly.
+Keep the gift certificate transaction on your own booking page.
+When the buyer came to your website directly, there is no reason for the sale to run through anyone else's checkout.
 Set up a simple gift certificate product on your own booking system and point the holiday traffic there.
 Take a look at what is available on the Timber and Tackle pricing page.

 Target Corporate Groups for Mid-Week Blocks